AchilleBapt/Virtual-Machine/README.md

 - ### [How to created a Virtual Machine with Microsoft Azure]

-- Open Google Drive
+- Step 1: Sign in to Azure usinf microsoft account.
-- Click on New, select Google Sheets and create a new spreadsheet
+- 1 Go to Azure Portal (https://portal.azure.com)
-- Name your spreadsheet (e.g., "Payroll System")
+- 2 Log in with your Mcrosoft Azure account.

 <img src="https://i.imgur.com/9x9CXBk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>